Skip to main content

 Surgery is the only way to remove a bunion and correct any deformity.

 The most common operation for bunions is an osteotomy.
+You usually have a general anaesthetic so you are not awake for the surgery.

-3. Straightening your toe bone.
+3. straightens your toe bone

 Most people go home the same day.
+The metal screws or staples usually stay in permanently.

 It can take a while to recover from surgery.
-You'll usually need to:

 • stay off your feet as much as possible for at least 2 weeks